Tablet buying guide: Know your needs

 Operating system and software platformiOS

-Ever since the first iPhone, iOS has been the software powering Apple mobile devices. iOS thrives thanks to a deep media ecosystem that allows for sharing across your iPhone, a gargantuan app catalog, and its very simple, user-friendly interface.
+Since its inception in the first iPhone, iOS has been the software powering Apple mobile devices. iOS thrives thanks to a deep media ecosystem that allows for sharing across devices, a gargantuan app catalog, and its very simple, user-friendly interface.

-Though it doesn't offer as many apps as iOS, Android has definitely made strides as of late, with its media ecosystem.
-Movies, TV shows, magazines, and games, in particular, have seen vast improvements in quantity an quality of selections.
+Though it doesn't offer as many apps as iOS, Android has definitely made strides of late with its media ecosystem.
+Movies, TV shows, magazines, and games, in particular, have seen vast improvements in quantity and quality of selections.
 Also, expect a more customizable OS than any other.
-Android's freshest version, 4.2 Jelly Bean, officially runs on only the Nexus tablets.
+Android's freshest version, 4.4, is set to appear on tablets other than Google's soon.

-The new Windows interface has a steep learning curve that will discourage some people; however, if you're willing to put some time into it, once you get the hang of things, it proves an elegant and powerful tablet UI solution.
-Its built-in music-streaming service is great and has rich support for movies and TV shows, but it needs tons more apps and a native books and magazines platform.
+The new Windows interface has a learning curve that will discourage some people; however, if you're willing to put some time into it, once you get the hang of things, it proves an elegant and powerful tablet UI solution.
+Its built-in music-streaming service is great and has rich support for movies and TV shows.
+Its apps selection has improved since launch, but compared with the competition, it's still lacking.

-Running only on Kindle Fire tablets, the carousel-based interface sorts your content by category and has the deepest support for books than any tablet.
+Running only on Kindle Fire tablets, the carousel-based interface sorts your content by category and has the deepest support for books of any tablet.
 Amazon Prime members benefit from free streaming of its entire video catalog as well as access to its lending library of books.
-Don't expect nearly as many app as from Android and iOS, however.
+Don't expect nearly as many apps as Android and iOS have at their disposal, however.

 Storage optionsContent is an integral part of the tablet experience.
 Whether it's movies, music, games, or books, for many people, content is the only reason to own one of these slates.